Dear Home Ec 101,

-Vinegar and generous amounts of salt are both great at reducing the foam caused by detergents for hand washing.
+Vinegar and salt are both great at reducing the foam caused by detergents for hand washing.
 Salt reduces the surface tension of the water which inhibits the production of suds.
 The dishwasher should then be forced through a rinse cycle.

 People like to see soap bubbles, it makes them think their soap is working.
 So… liquid dish soaps for handwashing dishes are very foamy, which makes them very bad for dishwashers which really move that water around (which would create a lot of foam, very quickly).
 That foam then gets in the way of the water jets that are supposed to rinse your dishes and nothing gets as clean as it should.
 Additionally, liquid dish soap is nowhere near as strong, chemically speaking as dishwasher detergent, because the detergent is designed to not destroy your hands.

 (Although, if you don’t have dishpan hands in the time of COVID-19, you should maybe get some side-eye or you are extremely diligent with the lotion and I am truly impressed).

 Detergents designed for dishwashers contain almost nothing that foams (and they are much stronger, because the soap designers aren’t worried about contact with your skin, either.)

 Send your questions to firstname.lastname@example.org